 Trust your breast, that it keeps producing milk all the time.
 If your baby appears to nurse longer, that’s totally normal.
 It’s just the breast milk is not readily available to drink and your breast ‘s milk production is going at faster rate to fulfill your baby’s demand.

-In fact, it is telling your breast to produce even more milk to fulfill your baby’s need and some extra for your pumping.
+In fact, it is telling your breast to produce even more milk to fulfil your baby’s need and some extra for your pumping.

 #5 The amount of milk you get will vary throughout the day or even across days, and that’s okay

 The rate of milk production varies throughout the day.
 Typically it is faster and more milk in the morning, and getting slower (and less) closer to the evening.
 This is a normal pattern, and thus it will affect your pumping output throughout several pumping sessions.

 Similarly, the pumping output can also vary across the day.
 I used to worry when I was regularly able to pump 60 ml in each morning pump session but suddenly I only got 40 ml.
 A lot of things may affect your milk production, remember that it is still largely dependent on your hormone.
 When you are tired or stressed, you may get less milk.
 When you feel happy, you may get more.
 Just know that there will be bad days where you don’t really get a lot of milk.
 And it’s okay.